Igor Fraga: 2022–23: Super Formula Lights

 At the end of 2022, Fraga partook in a Super Formula Lights test with B-Max Racing.
-For 2023, he was confirmed to compete in the 2023 Super Formula Lights championship, racing with B-Max Racing, later earning his first win in the series at Sportsland Sugo.
-Fraga completed the season in 4th overall, taking home seven podiums in total, including the race win.
+For 2023, he was confirmed to compete in the 2023 Super Formula Lights championship with B-Max Racing, later earning his first win in the series at Sportsland Sugo.
+Fraga completed the season in fourth overall, taking home seven podiums in total, including the race win at Sugo.

 Super GT

-GT300

 Fraga's Anest Iwata Racing Lexus RC F GT3 at Okayama International Circuit.

 Fraga participated in the 2023 Super GT Series that same year in the GT300 class, competing with Anest Iwata Racing with Arnage in the Lexus RC F GT3 alongside Yuga Furutani and Miki Koyama, the latter joining the lineup in five of the eight rounds.
 Fraga and Furutani would score twice across the season, with two consecutive points finishes at Suzuka Circuit and Sugo, finishing 10th and 7th respectively.
 Koyama, who entered with the team for the Suzuka round, did not run a stint during the race and thus remained scoreless.
 Fraga returned for a second season with the team for 2024, but would be scoreless throughout the season with a best finish of 14th.
 Fraga would continue to compete with Anest Iwata for 2025 alongside former GT300 champion Hironobu Yasuda.
-He achieved his first career podium in Super GT at Okayama International Circuit, finishing 2nd after he and Yasuda started in 21st.
+He achieved his first career podium in Super GT at Okayama International Circuit, finishing second after he and Yasuda started in 21st.
 Fraga and Yasuda did not repeat the same success they had after Okayama, and completed the season 18th overall.

+Ahead of 2026, Fraga was promoted to the GT500 class, joining Nakajima Racing, the team he drove for in the 2025 Super Formula Championship.
+On March 25, 2026, Fraga took part in a promotional test at Fuji Speedway organized by Red Bull, testing a Honda NSX GT3 Evo22 prepped by Nakajima Racing.